aka334/ConvLab-KVRET/README.md

-# Custom BERT-based Dialogue System with ConvLab-2
+# Custom BERT-based Dialogue System with ConvLab

 This repository contains the implementation of a custom BERT-based dialogue system using the ConvLab-2 framework for the KVRET dataset.
 The main focus of this project is the development of a custom NLU component, while the other components, such as DST, policy, and NLG, are based on pre-built models provided by ConvLab-2.